vix-4800/syntra/README.md

 ## 📁 Configuration

-Configuration is defined in PHP via `config.php`, allowing you to enable/disable commands or set options per tool.
+Configuration is defined in PHP via `syntra.php`, allowing you to enable/disable commands or set options per tool.
 Example:

 The default group names are provided as enum cases in `Vix\Syntra\Enums\CommandGroup`.